 To apply for test drive insurance, you will also need:

-- your name, address, DOB and email address
+- your name, UK address, DOB and email address

 What vehicles can be covered for test drive insurance?